- Blogger now uses Google Takeout to back up every part of all your blogs at once.

 - The Takeout backup will download more data than you need.
 Extra steps can manage the size of your backup.

-Fixing a longstanding bug, Blogger in Draft can now read Blogger backups downloaded using Google Takeout.
+Fixing a longstanding bug, Blogger can now read Blogger backups downloaded using Google Takeout.

 You should back up your active blogs regularly.
 Here is how Takeout Backup works.